 Gretchen Helmke is Professor of Political Science at University of Rochester.
 She received her Ph.D. in Political Science from the University of Chicago in 2000.
-Her research focuses on democratic political institutions, rule of law, and Latin American politics.
+Her research focuses on political institutions, democratic consolidation and erosion, the rule of law, and Latin American politics.
 Her most recent book is Institutions on the Edge: The Origins and Consequences of Institutional Instability in Latin America (Cambridge University Press, 2017).

 Helmke has received fellowships from the Kellogg Institute for International Studies at the University of Notre Dame, the Weatherhead Center at Harvard University, and the Woodrow Wilson International Center for Scholars in Washington, D.C..